constellationcolon/essayer/_drafts/defaults.md

 blurb:    Ripping out the IV drip of the news feed
 ---

-It's a bit of a mystery how we came to use the word *default* to mean {% sc the standard fall-back option in the absence of an explicitly declared choice
+It's a bit of a mystery how we came to use the word *default* to mean <span class='small-caps'>the standard fall-back option in the absence of an explicitly declared choice</span>.
-%}.
 But one can guess: its Latin roots, *de* 'away' + *fallo* 'deceive, cheat, escape notice of', point their spindly fingers at a slippery skiver.
 With its older senses, we speak of failure, of negligence, in meeting any of a variety of obligations: failing to make payments, we default on a loan; failing to